-At 31 December 2023, Santander UK plc, Cater Allen Limited, Santander ISA Managers Limited and certain other non-regulated subsidiaries within the RFB Group, were party to the RFB Sub-Group Capital Support Deed dated 17 December 2021.
-These parties were permitted by the PRA to form a core UK group, as defined in the PRA Rulebook, a permission which will expire on 31 December 2024.
-Exposures of each of the regulated entities to other members of the core UK group were exempt from large exposure limits that would otherwise apply.
-These intra-group exposures were risk-weighted at 0% and excluded from leverage exposure on a solo as well as consolidated basis.
-The purpose the Deed was to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated parties to any of the regulated parties in the RFB Sub-Group in the event that one of the regulated parties breached or was at risk of breaching its capital resources or risk concentrations requirements.
+At 31 December 2024, Santander UK plc, Santander ISA Managers Limited and Cater Allen Limited, together with certain other non-regulated subsidiaries of Santander UK plc were party to a capital support deed entered into on 3 December 2024 and effective from 3 December 2024 (the RFB Sub-Group Capital Support Deed).
+These entities were permitted by the PRA to form a core UK group as defined in the PRA Rulebook, a permission which expires on 03 December 2027.
+Exposures of each of the regulated entities to other members of the core UK group are exempt from large exposure limits that would otherwise apply and these exposures are risk-weighted at 0%.
+Where applicable this permission also provides for intra-group exposures to be excluded from the leverage exposure measure.
+The purpose of the RFB Sub-Group Capital Support Deed is to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated entities to any of the regulated entities in the event that one of the regulated entities breached or was at risk of breaching its capital resources or risk concentration requirements.

-Liquidity support arrangements
+Liquidity support arrangement

 The Company's exposure to liquidity risk is managed with Santander UK plc.
-Under this model and PRA's liquidity rules, the Company, together with Santander UK plc form the RFB Domestic Liquidity Sub-Group (the RFB DolSub), which allows the entities to collectively meet regulatory requirements for the purpose of managing liquidity risk.
-Each member of the RFB DolSub will support the other by transferring surplus liquidity in times of stress.
+Under the PRA's liquidity rules, the Company, together with Santander UK plc form the RFB Domestic Liquidity Sub-Group (the RFB DoLSub), which allows them collectively meet regulatory requirements to manage liquidity risk.
+Each member of the RFB DoLSub will support the other by transferring surplus liquidity in times of stress.